network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 The problem space around the bufferbloat is huge.
 Traditionally, one thinks of bufferbloat happening on the routers and switches of the Internet.
 Thus, simply measuring bufferbloat at the transport layer would be sufficient.
 However, the networking stacks of the clients and servers can also experience huge amounts of bufferbloat.
 Data sitting in TCP sockets or waiting in the application to be scheduled for sending causes artificial latency, which affects user experience the same way the "traditional" bufferbloat does.

 Finally, the measurement process must fill the buffers of the bottleneck and measure the latency when buffer occupancy is at its peak.
 Achieving this in a reliable and reproducible way is not easy.
 First, the test must ensure that buffers are actually full for a sustained period of time to allow for repeated latency measurements in this particular state.
-The test must fill buffers with standard transport layer traffic - typical for the end-user's use of the network, and that is subject to the transport's congestion control that might reduce the traffic’s rate and thus its buffering in the network.
+The test must fill buffers with standard transport layer traffic - typical for the end-user's use of the network, and that is subject to the transport's congestion control that might reduce the traffic's rate and thus its buffering in the network.
 The amount of bufferbloat is thus constantly fluctuating: a reliable measurement technique must overcome these fluctuations.

 # Goals